 You cannot pay attention to what your fans want.
 To evolve as a musician, to be true to yourself you need to be incredibly selfish.

-What Steven Wilson said doesn't just apply to music.
-It applies to every creative endeavour.
-If you respond to the whims of your audience, you'll lose them eventually.
-And there's a chance you won't gain a new one.
+What Steven Wilson said doesn’t merely apply to music.
+It applies to ever creative endeavour.
+If you respond to the whims of your audience, you’ll lose them eventually.
+And there’s a chance you won’t gain a new one.
 Your current audience might become very fickle and turn away when they get bored of you giving them what they want.

-David Bowie was successful, in part, because he always stayed a few steps ahead of his audience.
-Bowie shaped the taste and wants and expectations of his audience, not the other way around.
+David Bowie was successful mainly because he always stayed a few steps ahead of his audience.
+Bowie shaped the audience’s wants, not the other way around.

-For most of us who create, though, that approach can be hit or miss.
+For most of us, though, that approach can be hit or miss.
 We might gain a wider audience.
 We might lose our current one.
 Or we could be playing to an empty house.

 Being selfish, and taking the risks involved with being selfish, is worth it.
 You stay true to yourself as a creator.